Rhodesian Bush War: Aftermath

-According to Rhodesian government statistics, more than 20,000 were killed during the second war.
+According to Rhodesian government statistics, more than 20,000 people were killed during the second war.
 From December 1972 to December 1979, 1,120 members of the Rhodesian security forces were killed, along with 10,050 guerrillas who were killed in Rhodesia, and an unknown number in Mozambique and Zambia, 7,790 black civilians, and 468 white civilians.
 After he assumed power, Robert Mugabe acted incrementally to consolidate his power, forming a coalition government with his ZAPU rivals and the white minority.
 The Rhodesian Army was merged with guerrilla forces to form the Zimbabwe Defence Forces, and the Rhodesian security forces were merged with ZANLA and ZIPRA forces.
 Joshua Nkomo was given a series of cabinet positions.
 The South African government recruited white Rhodesian Security Forces personnel in what was designated Operation Winter and around 5,000 took this up.

 However, Mugabe was torn between keeping his coalition stable and pressures to meet the expectations of his followers for social change.
 Clashes between ZANLA and ZIPRA forces took place in 1980 and 1981.
 In February 1982, Mugabe fired Nkomo and two other ZAPU ministers from his cabinet, triggering bitter fighting between ZAPU supporters in Ndebele-speaking region of the country and the ruling ZANU.
 Between 1982 and 1985, the military crushed armed resistance from Ndebele groups in Matabeleland and the Midlands in a military crackdown known as Gukurahundi, a Shona term which translates roughly to mean "the early rain which washes away the chaff before the spring rains".
 The Gukurahundi campaigns were also known as the Matabeleland Massacres.
 The Zimbabwean military's North Korean-trained Fifth Brigade was deployed to Matabeleland to crush resistance.
 German journalist Shari Eppel estimates approximately 20,000 Matabele were murdered in these first years after the war; most of those killed were victims of public executions.

 Violence between ZANLA and ZIPRA continued until 1987.
 In December 1987, the two groups reached an accord which saw them merge into one party known as ZANU PF, headed by Mugabe.
-Mugabe then became President and gained additional powers, as the office of Prime Minister was abolished.

-Beyond Zimbabwe's borders, as a result of Rhodesian aid and support for RENAMO, the Rhodesian Bush War also helped influence the outbreak of the Mozambique Civil War, which lasted from 1977 until 1992 and claimed a million lives.
+Mugabe then became President and gained additional powers, as the office of prime minister was abolished.
+Beyond Zimbabwe's borders, as a result of Rhodesian aid and support for RENAMO, the Rhodesian Bush War also helped influence the outbreak of the Mozambican Civil War, which lasted from 1977 until 1992 and claimed a million lives.

 Historiography

 Overview

-Unlike many post-colonial African conflicts, the Second Rhodesian Bush War spawned an extensive written military historiography.
-Though the territory at the center of the conflict was known by four different names throughout the time of the war, historiography generally prefers to call the country "Rhodesia" or "Zimbabwe".
-Histories that use the former term often focus on the actions of white soldiers without much account of the conflict's political context, while many works that use the latter term frame the event as a victorious guerilla liberation war.
+Unlike many post-colonial African conflicts, the Rhodesian Bush War spawned an extensive written military historiography.
+Though the territory at the center of the conflict was known by four different names throughout the time of the war, historiographic works tend to call the country "Rhodesia" or "Zimbabwe".
+Histories that use the former term often focus on the actions of white soldiers without much account of the conflict's political context, while many works that use the latter term frame the event as a victorious guerrilla liberation war.